privacore/helppages-findx/en/home.md

-#Help is on its way
+#Findx online help

-Don't want to wait - sign up for beta access on [privacore.com/invite](https://www.privacore.com/invite/)
+Sign up for beta access on [privacore.com/invite](https://www.privacore.com/invite/)

-**findx will let you:**
+**findx lets you:**

-- Search the web without collecting data about you
+- Search the web in private, without collecting data about you
+- Search for products, images and videos in private
-- Find places and make route plans in private
+- Find locations and plan routes in private

 **findx does not:**

-- Profile your behaviour by collecting IP addresses and device information
+- Profile your behaviour by collecting IP addresses or device information
 - Know what you did last summer

 ##Spread the word